kierenfunk/forge-of-empires-bot/README.md

-# Python starter template
-> Template for python with pipenv
+# Forge of Empires Bot
+> Bot written in Python for automating various tasks in Forge of Empires

+## Information

 ## Get Started